nikitha2002-bot/CuraMind-AI---Overview/README.md

 - Real-time fraud detection with anomaly tracking
 - Role-specific dashboards with secure access
 - Predictive treatment and hospital recommendations

+  ## Future Plans and Roadmap
+- **Integration with Telemedicine Platforms**: Allow patients to receive personalized healthcare recommendations based on teleconsultation data.
+- **Integration with AI-powered Diagnostic Tools**: Incorporating diagnostic assistance features using AI for improved decision support.
+- **Mobile App Expansion**: Developing full mobile support for patients, coders, and insurance agents on both iOS and Android platforms.
+- **Machine Learning Model Enhancement**: Continuous improvement of fraud detection and medical code extraction using advanced ML techniques.
+- **Global Expansion**: Scaling the platform for multi-country support, adapting to different insurance models and medical coding systems.

 ## Team Members